- [Total: 5 Average: 2.8]

 |Budget: $25 million||Financed by: DreamWorks|

-Screenwriters and first time directors Alec Berg, David Mandel and Jeff Schaffer sold their script, originally titled The Ugly Americans (better title) to the Ivan Reitman run Montecito Pictures for $3 million, which is based at DreamWorks.
+Screenwriters and first time directors Alec Berg, David Mandel and Jeff Schaffer sold their script, originally titled The Ugly Americans (better title) to the Ivan Reitman run Montecito Pictures for $3 million, which was based at DreamWorks.
 DreamWorks financed Eurotrip for $25 million and dated the picture for February 20, 2004.
 DreamWorks heavily marketed Eurotrip, including dishing out $2.3 million per 30 second ad spots during the Super Bowl.
 The marketing material pushed that Eurotrip was from the makers of Old School and Road Trip, which incensed director Todd Phillips.
 Even the title of Eurotrip was designed to piggyback off the success of Road Trip.

 Phillips was developing Old School 2 for DreamWorks and said, “I felt like they really marketed it off of my two movies even though I had nothing to do with it, and it just looked like the worst movie ever, but somehow I got dragged into it, and it made me crazy.
 I said, ‘If you do this, I won’t do ‘Old School 2.’
 And they said: ‘Well, this is business.
 We’ve got to worry about this movie right now.’ ” So because of Eurotrip, there was no Old School 2.